MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/creating-volumes.md

 ## Failover Cluster Manager

-You can also create volumes using the *New Virtual Disk Wizard (Storage Spaces Direct)* followed by the *New Volume Wizard* from Failover Cluster Manager, although this workflow has many more manual steps and therefore takes longer.
+You can also create volumes using the *New Virtual Disk Wizard (Storage Spaces Direct)* followed by the *New Volume Wizard* from Failover Cluster Manager, although this workflow has many more manual steps and is not recommended.

 ### Create virtual disk